The ultimate power reduction technology available today.

 PREAMP VS POWER AMP DISTORTION

-In the early days of electric guitars, amplifiers were not designed for distorted use, but soon players found out that by pushing the volume knob to 10 something magic and inspiring happened...
+In the early days of electric guitars, amplifiers were not designed for distorted use, but soon players found out that by pushing the volume knob past a certain point something magic and inspiring happened...
 To make a long story short, most of our favorite r'n'r tones found in countless classic recordings have been captured this way.
 Once again, the main limitation with this approach was that by doing so, there was no control over the amplifier loudness.

 The answer to this problem came about in the mid-70s when commercial amp manufacturers started to add a master-volume in between the preamp and the power-amp and to cascade multiple gain stages together.
 By doing so, the preamp was now responsible for the distorted sound and the power-amp task was limited to cleanly amplify it to the desired listening level.